jestjs/jest/website/versioned_docs/version-22.3/JestObjectAPI.md

 Modules that are mocked with `jest.mock` are mocked only for the file that calls `jest.mock`.
-Another file that imports the module will get the original implementation even if run after the test file that mocks the module.
+Another file that imports the module will get the original implementation even if it runs after the test file that mocks the module.

 Returns the `jest` object for chaining.